AnggaR96s/Reforestation/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## The urge to sing the Lion King song is just a whim away.